Human Subject Protection

 Does this need to be reviewed by the IRB?

-Studies meeting exempt criteria or determined to be “not human subjects research” (NHSR) are processed within 7 business days.
-For expedited submissions, researchers will receive initial IRB feedback within 10-14 business days.
+Studies meeting exempt criteria (click on the hyperlink above for the exempt categories) and Human Subject Determinations requiring official documentation are processed within 7- 10 business days.
+For expedited submissions (clink hyperlink above for the expedited categories), researchers will receive initial IRB feedback within 10-14 business days.
 Time to approval, however, varies depending on required revisions.

 Full Board Studies